We don't want to know who you are!

 Completed

-In 2023, we started an RCT on the effectiveness of our German DiGA module 'Mein Wegbegleiter'.
+In 2024, we are starting an RCT on the effectiveness of our German DiGA module 'MyMinddistrict Depression Nachsorge'.

 Living with physical complaints